tedee-com/tedee-lock-ble-api-doc/docs/source/notifications/battery/battery-state.rst

 BATTERY_STATE code is 0xA0

-Lock sends this notification whenever battery level changed.
+Lock sends this notification whenever the battery level changed.

 Parameters
 ----------